MoonshotAI/zsh-kimi-cli/README.md

 ## Usage

 - Press `Ctrl-K` in Zsh to start talking to Kimi CLI.
-- Press `Ctrl-K` again to exit the conversation mode.
+- Press `Ctrl-K` again to exit Kimi CLI mode.

 ## Requirements